 Washington's Waiting Children

-Lee wears glasses regularly to help correct a cross-eye condition.
-Her eye specialist has determined that she will not need surgery to fully correct the condition.
-He suggests that Lee get contact lenses when she is 18 which will help to correct the condition.
+Lee wears glasses regularly to help correct a crossed eye condition.
+Her eye specialist is recommending that Lee get contact lenses when she is 18 which should help to further correct the condition.
 Lee is also in need of braces, although she doesn't let that get in the way of giving big smiles to those around her.
 Dressing up and having her hair done up with pretty, decorative pins and barrettes help Lee feel good about herself.